 With oil paint, you don't clean your brushes in water; instead, you use a paint thinning solution.
-While "turpentine" is a catch all phrase for this substance, these days, mixtures of odorless mineral spirits are a common substitute.
+While "turpentine" is a catchall phrase for this substance, mixtures of odorless mineral spirits are a common substitute.

 This is how you'll store your thinning solution and clean your brushes as you go.
 A jar with a coil inside (sometimes called "silicoil") is ideal.
 You can fill it with your turpentine or mineral spirit mixture, and gently rub the bristles of the brush against the coil to remove excess paint.
 Look for one at your art supply store.

-Many beginners get confused about the difference between linseed oil (or oil media such as galkyd oil) and turpentine or mineral spirits.
+Many beginners get confused about the difference between linseed oil (or oil media such as galkyd medium) and turpentine or mineral spirits.
 Like the mineral spirits, linseed oil will dilute oil paint.
 However, it's a softer solution that you can use to thin out your paints without losing their texture.
-You'll use linseed oil almost like you would use water to thin watercolor paint.
+You'll use linseed oil almost as you would use water to thin watercolor paint.

 You gotta dry off those brushes after you clean them!
 Cloths are great for this, but depending on how frequently you're changing colors, you may get more mileage out of a good 'ol newspaper.